| A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 Add the hyphen.

-Don’t add a hyphen.
-Write as one word.
+Do not add a hyphen.
+Write as 1 word.
+Use a capital G.

 GitHub